 By: Paul Healy | Last Updated: | Comments & Questions

-Originally founded as Byzantium by the Greeks, conquered by Persians, captured by Spartans, rebuilt by Constantine then eventually conquered by the Ottomans, İstanbul has lived a long and spicy history.
+Originally founded as Byzantium by the Greeks, conquered by the Persians, reclaimed by the Spartans, rebuilt by Constantine, and ultimately taken by the Ottomans, İstanbul has seen empires rise and fall.

 Built by the Byzantine Roman Emperor Justinian in the middle of the 6th century CE, the church of Hagia Sophia was the largest interior space in the world.